-or 208 volt, single phase, 20 Kw.
+Electrical: 208 volt, 3 phase, 20 Kw.

-Center has its own pressure system.

-portable holding tank.
+Water: Potable water is required.
+Center has its own pressure Wastewater: system.
+Facility has a 2,000-gallon portable holding tank.

-at can be washed down to prevent the spread of disease.
+Flooring: Concrete floors or liner that can be washed down to prevent the spread of disease.

-aining an air temperature of 68°F to 70°F.
+Heating: Must be capable of maintaining an air temperature of 68°F to 70°F.

-um of 7,000 sq. ft.
+Building Size: A warehouse with minimum of 7,000 sq. ft.
+Ventilation:

-hanges per hour, while maintaining 68°F to 70°F inside air tem-
+A minimum of six air exchanges per hour, while maintaining 68°F to 70°F inside air temperature.